jrenaud90/TidalPy/Documentation/Exoplanets.md

 # TidalPy and Exoplanet Data
 TidalPy has built in functionality to download data from NASA's exoplanet archive (using the `astroquery` package).
-You must be connected to the internet and may run into issues if you have a firewall or strict permissions on your computer / network.
+You must be connected to the internet and may run into issues if you have a firewall or strict permissions on your computer or network.

 ## Downloading Exoplanet Data